open-spaced-repetition/fsrs4anki/README.md

 Install the package with the command:

 ```
-python -m pip install fsrs-optimizer
+python -m pip install fsrs_optimizer
 ```

-You should upgrade regularly to make sure you have the most recent version of FSRS-Optimizer:
+You should upgrade regularly to make sure you have the most recent version of [FSRS-Optimizer](https://github.com/open-spaced-repetition/fsrs-optimizer):

 ```
-python -m pip install fsrs-optimizer --upgrade
+python -m pip install fsrs_optimizer --upgrade
 ```

 #### Usage